richardhicks/AbsoluteSecureAccess/README.md

+# AbsoluteSecureAccess

 PowerShell script to configure Absolute Secure Access host firewall rules.

-This script is published in the PowerShell gallery.
-Run the following command to install the script.
+This script is published to the online PowerShell Gallery and can be installed by running the following PowerShell command.

 `Install-Script -Name Update-AbsoluteSecureAccessFirewallRule`